 10. Federal Risk and Authorization Management Program (FedRAMP)

-Cloud computing is now a common way of doing business for many firms, but for US government agencies, there are a range of privacy and security concerns that may arise if they want to store or process data in the cloud.
+Cloud services are now a common way of doing business for many firms, but for US government agencies, there are a range of privacy and cybersecurity risks that may arise if they want to store or process data in the cloud.
 The Federal Risk and Authorization Management Program (FedRAMP) seeks to give agencies a way to do this safely by setting out key guidelines to help evaluate the risks of such services.
-If you work with a government agency or help process data for these organizations, FedRAMP requirements must be a part of your procurement processes.
+If you work with the federal government/federal agency or help process data for these organizations, FedRAMP requirements (such as authorization and continuous monitoring) must be a part of your procurement processes.

 Access the latest business knowledge in Finance